Biden courts Latino voters in 1st trip to Florida as nominee

-TAMPA, Fla.
-(AP) — Joe Biden made his first trip to Florida as the Democratic presidential nominee on Tuesday with an urgent mission to boost support among Latinos who could decide the election in one of the nation's fiercest battleground states.
+KISSIMMEE, Fla.
+(AP) — Joe Biden made his first trip to Florida as the Democratic presidential nominee with an urgent mission to boost support among Latinos who could decide the election in one of the nation's fiercest battleground states.

-Biden opened the visit in Tampa holding a roundtable with veterans in which he tore into President Donald Trump for reported remarks criticizing the military.
-He heads to Kissimmee, near Orlando, later to mark Hispanic Heritage Month.
+“More than any other time, the Hispanic community, Latino community holds in the palm of their hand the destiny of this country,” Biden said Tuesday during a Hispanic Heritage Month kickoff event in Kissimmee.
+“You can decide the direction of this country.”

 A win for Biden in Florida would dramatically narrow Trump’s path to reelection.
 But in a state where elections are often decided by a percentage point, there are mounting concerns that Biden may be slipping, particularly with the state’s influential Latino voters.